Private schools in the United Kingdom: 20th and 21st centuries

 Until 1975 there had been a group of 179 academically selective schools drawing on both private and state funding, the direct grant grammar schools.
 The Direct Grant Grammar Schools (Cessation of Grant) Regulations 1975 required these schools to choose between full state funding as comprehensive schools and full independence.
-As a result, 119 of these schools became private.
+As a result, 119 of these schools became independent.

-Pupil numbers at private schools fell slightly during the mid-1970s recession.
-At the same time participation at all secondary schools grew dramatically, so that the share of the private sector fell from a little under 8 per cent in 1964 to reach a low of 5.7 per cent in 1978.
-Both these trends were reversed during the 1980s, and the share of the private schools reached 7.5 per cent by 1991.
-The changes since 1990 have been less dramatic, participation falling to 6.9 per cent by 1996 before increasing very slightly after 2000 to reach 7.2 per cent in 2012.
-By 2015, the figure fell back to 6.9 per cent with the absolute number of pupils attending private schools falling everywhere in England apart from in the South East.
+Pupil numbers at independent schools fell slightly during the mid-1970s recession.
+At the same time participation at all secondary schools grew dramatically, so that the share of the independent sector fell from a little under 8 per cent in 1964 to reach a low of 5.7 per cent in 1978.
+Both these trends were reversed during the 1980s, and the share of the independent schools reached 7.5 per cent by 1991.
+The changes since 1990 have been less dramatic: the share fell to 6.9 per cent by 1996 before increasing very slightly after 2000 to reach 7.2 per cent in 2012.
+By 2015, the figure fell back to 6.9 per cent, with the absolute number of pupils attending independent schools falling everywhere in England apart from in the South East.

 England and Wales

 In 2011 there were more than 2,500 private schools in the UK educating some 628,000 children, comprising over 6.5 per cent of UK children, and more than 18 per cent of pupils over the age of 16.
 In England the schools account for a slightly higher percentage than in the UK as a whole.
 According to a 2010 study by Ryan & Sibetia, "the proportion of pupils attending independent schools in England is currently 7.2 per cent (considering full-time pupils only)".

 Most of the larger private schools are either full or partial boarding schools, although many have now become predominantly day schools.
 By contrast there are only a few dozen state boarding schools.
 Boarding-school traditions give a distinctive character to British private education, even in the case of day-pupils.
 A high proportion of private schools, particularly the larger and older institutions, have charitable status.